ConesaLab/paintomics4/README.md

 Anyway, a short description of the application...

-**PaintOmics 4** is a web tool for the integrative visualization of multiple omic datasets onto KEGG pathways.
+**PaintOmics 4** is a web tool for the integrative visualization of multiple omic datasets onto KEGG Reactome and MapMan pathways.

 PaintOmics 4 consists of three simple steps: